Major Story Arcs

 Catwoman (PS2, XBOX, GameCube, PC, Game Boy Advance)

-A movie-based game of the Catwoman movie of 2004 played by Halle Berry.
+A movie-based game based on the 2004 movie Catwoman where Halle Berry's likeness is used.
 The game received poor reception due to its lousy camera angles, and dumb AI.